Babies do cry a lot. It’s their last resort to get your attention. Here we try to decode crying to help you work out what they're telling you.

 Is it hunger?

 Chances are, if you have a young baby and they’re crying, they may well be hungry.
 Don’t be fooled by thinking ‘but they fed only an hour ago’.
-Babies don’t always stick to a schedule, and sometimes they want lots of short feeds one after another.
+Babies don’t always stick to a schedule, and in the early days, they need lots of short feeds one after another to help them grow and for their brain to develop.

 - turning their head – sometimes called ‘rooting’